 Feide offers OpenID Connect and OAuth 2.0 interfaces towards applications.
 End users may choose to authenticate using Feide, ID-porten, guest account, an international account (eduGAIN) or one of the supported social networks.

-Feide offers an OIDC/OAuth protected API to extract group information for users in education.
+In Feide, a user’s relationship to schools, workplaces, classes, subjects and more are expressed as group memberships.
+Services can extract group information with an OIDC/OAuth protected API.
 Group information is populated from Feide, FSAT (Common Student Administrative Services in Norway) and ad hoc groups.